Nathan5563/mesh-lib/README.md

 - `perf record` with `perf report` TUI
 - `valgrind --tool=callgrind` with `kcachegrind` GUI

-These optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`, aligning the memory-mapped region for better codegen, and using `memchr` instead of a `while` loop for better SIMD evaluation.
+These optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`, aligning the memory-mapped region for better codegen, using `memchr` instead of a `while` loop for better SIMD evaluation, and implementing a two-pass scan to reserve space/avoid realloc-ing vectors.

 ### Comparison with tinyobjloader
 Using the following obj file,